crowdfavorite/wp-drafts-dropdown/README.txt

 2. Here are the draft posts - w00T!

 == Changelog ==
+= 3.0.0=
+* Complete code overhaul
+* AJAX overhaul ( now does only send metadata, not full html )
+* Fixed slideDown followed by slideUp ( now only does slideDown )
+* Restyled Columns ( number of columns can now be adjusted in css file )
+* Moved script and style to seperate files ( allows for caching with plugins like W3 Total Cache)

 = 2.0.2 =
 * Enable drawer on post add/edit screen.